tklab-tud/umundo/contrib/ctest/README.md

-# uMundo CTest scripts
+# Setting up CTest Slaves

-If you want to contribute a build-slave, just create a file called
+If you want to contribute a test-slave, just create a file called
-<tt>hosts/&lt;HOSTNAME>.ctest</tt> - have a look at the existing host
+<tt>hosts/&lt;HOSTNAME>.ctest</tt> - have a look at the existing host files.
-files.
 Then setup your crontab as follows:

     50       */4   *   *   *       CTEST_SUBMIT_TYPE="Experimental"	/var/builds/umundo/contrib/ctest/run-tests.cron
     0        2     *   *   *       CTEST_SUBMIT_TYPE="Nightly"      /var/builds/umundo/contrib/ctest/run-tests.cron